disco-trooper/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple Tic-Tac-Toe game where you can play against a friend, computer that makes random moves and computer that is impossible to beat.
-Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript).
+A simple Tic-Tac-Toe game where you can play against a friend, computer that makes random moves or computer that is impossible to beat.

 ## Getting Started